dthuesen/myscriptsnippetsbook/js-closure.md

 ```

 With each call the reference to the inner function add\(\) gets returned and the outer function makeAdder remembers what x value was.
 With a call plusTen\(13\), it adds 13 \(its inner y\) to the 10 \(remembered by x\) returns 23 as a result.

+##### Module

+The most common use of a closure in JS is the module pattern.
+Modules lets define private implementation details \(variables, functions\) as well as public API for the outside access.